steven-meehan/sm-blog/source/_drafts/loose-strands.md

 "At the far side of the counter," Robyn answered as she lowered her head.

-Kyle walked over to the spot searched for anything that might help him.
+Kyle walked over to the spot and searched for anything that might help him.
 When he found a red hair, he claimed it before he strolled over to Shelia and Morris.
 "What can you tell me about the kidnapper?"

 "He was average height," Morris replied as he shoved his hands into his pockets.